There are currently 3 types of coaching accreditations available:

 • All athletes are deserving of equal attention and opportunities.

-3. Treat each athlete as an individual.
+12.4 Treat each athlete as an individual.

 • Respect the talent, developmental stage and goals of each individual athlete and help each athlete reach their full potential.

-5. Be professional and accept responsibility for your actions.
+12.6 Be professional and accept responsibility for your actions.

-• Display control, respect, dignity, and professionalism to all involved with the sport – this includes opponents, coaches, officials, administrators, the media, parents and spectators.
+• Display control, respect, dignity, and professionalism to all involved with the sport – this includes opponents, coaches, officials, administrators, the media, parents, and spectators.

 • Encourage your athletes to demonstrate the same qualities.

-6. Make a commitment to providing a quality service to your athletes.
+12.7 Make a commitment to providing a quality service to your athletes.

 • Seek continual improvements through performance appraisal and ongoing coach education.

-• Only deliver coaching that falls within the scope and competencies of your proven experience, skills, and knowledge.
+• Only deliver coaching that falls within the scope and competencies of your proven experience, skills,

-7. Operate within the rules and spirit of your sport.
+12.8 Operate within the rules and spirit of your sport.

-8. Any physical contact with athletes should be: *
+12.9 Any physical contact with athletes should be:

-• Appropriate to the situation and Necessary for the athlete’s skill development.
+• Appropriate to the situation and necessary for the athlete’s skill development.

-9. Refrain from any form of personal abuse towards your athlete. *
+12.10 Refrain from any form of personal abuse towards your athlete.

-• This includes verbal, physical and emotional abuse.
+• This includes verbal, physical, and emotional abuse.

 • Be alert to any forms of abuse directed towards your athletes from other sources whilst they are in your care.

-10. Refrain from any form of harassment towards your athlete.
+12.11 Refrain from any form of harassment towards your athlete.

-• This includes sexual and racial harassment, racial vilification and harassment on the grounds of disability.
+• This includes sexual and racial harassment, racial vilification, and harassment on the grounds of disability.

-• You should not only refrain from initiating a relationship with an athlete, but also discourage any attempt by an athlete to initiate a sexual relationship with you, explaining the ethical basis of your refusal.
+• You should not only refrain from initiating a relationship with an athlete but also discourage any attempt by an athlete to initiate a sexual relationship with you, explaining the ethical basis of your refusal.

 • Equipment, rules, training, and the environment need to be appropriate for the age and ability of the athletes.

-12. Show concern and caution towards sick and injured athletes.
+12.13 Show concern and caution towards sick and injured athletes.

 • Provide a modified training program where appropriate and allow further participation in training and competition only when appropriate.